Cousin marriage in the Middle East: Religious aspects

-Pious Muslims look to the life of the Islamic Prophet Muhammad and early Muslims as examples to be followed, and "several ... members of the Prophet's family and inner circle were married to their cousins."
+Pious Muslims look to the life of the Islamic prophet Muhammad and early Muslims as examples to be followed."
 One of Muhammad's wives – Zaynab bint Jahsh was the daughter of Muhammad's aunt.
-However, Muhammad didn't have children with Zaynab, his children being all children of him and Khadija bint Khuwaylid, except one with Maria al-Qibtiyya.
-Ali, cousin of Prophet Muhammad and the fourth Rashidun caliph, was married to the Prophet's daughter Fatimah.
+However, Muhammad had no children with Zaynab, only with Khadija bint Khuwaylid, and Maria al-Qibtiyya.
+Ali, Muhammad's cousin and the fourth Rashidun caliph, was married to Muhammad's daughter Fatimah.

 The Quranic law dictating that daughters receive a portion of the inheritance appears to have provided a financial incentive to cousin marriage, as the inheritance would remain in the extended family.
-Answering a 2012 audience question, the popular Islamic preacher Zakir Naik noted that the Quran does not forbid cousin marriage but quotes Dr. Ahmed Sakr as saying that there is a hadith of Muhammad that says: "Do not marry generation after generation among first cousins".
-However, the fatwa center at IslamWeb.net was unable to find "any scholar who mentioned" this hadith, and lists several scholars (Al-Qaadhi Al-Husayn, Imaam al-Haramayn (Al-Juwayni), Ibn al-Salah) who have stated the hadith is inauthentic.
+Answering a 2012 audience question, the Islamic preacher Zakir Naik said that the Quran does not forbid cousin marriage but quotes Dr. Ahmed Sakr as saying that there is a hadith of Muhammad that says: "Do not marry generation after generation among first cousins".
+The fatwa center at IslamWeb.net was unable to find "any scholar who mentioned" this hadith, and lists several scholars (Al-Qaadhi Al-Husayn, Imaam al-Haramayn (Al-Juwayni), Ibn al-Salah) who have stated the hadith is inauthentic.

 Prevalence in modern times

-Prevalence of marriages up to and including distance of second-degree cousin in the world according to The National Center for Biotechnology Information in 2012.

-Regions and ethnic groups
+In 2011, it was estimated that intra-familial unions made up up to 20-50% of all marriages in North Africa, Middle East and West Asia.